Are you pregnant or planning to have a baby in the near future? Try these helpful tips to prepare for your baby while staying on a tight budget.

 For strollers, do a test drive and see if it’s easy to steer.
-Pre-loved items save you a couple of hundreds at least.
+Pre-loved items save you a couple of hundreds of dollars.

 4. Breastfeed if and when you can

-You don’t have to spend on baby food or milk for at least six months!
-Breast milk is the best for babies and it’s honestly the way to go!
-Why buy formula when breast milk free?
+You don’t have to spend on baby food or milk for at least six months.
+Breast milk is the best for babies and it’s honestly the way to go.
+Why buy formula when breast milk is free?

 If you’re unavailable to breastfeed your baby, you can still give milk by pumping.
 You can invest in a good pump and store the milk until it’s time to feed again.
 That way, the baby still gets the nutrients from breast milk even when you’re unavailable to breastfeed.
 It’s still way better than formula milk.